 A good text editor lies at the heart of any serious programmer’s toolkit: It can do almost anything and makes you much more productive.
 The text editors bundled with programming languages, like Python’s IDLE, are often not the best option (although there may be certain cases where you may want to use them).

-In this building block, we will compare some widely used text editors: Visual Studio Code (VS Code), Sublime Text, Emacs and Vim.
+In this article, we will compare some widely used text editors: Visual Studio Code (VS Code), Sublime Text, Emacs and Vim.

 Please download and install the text editor of your choice, along with any necessary packages, and stick with it for a while to get a feel for how it works.
 Despite a slight learning curve, you’ll quickly find yourself wondering why you didn’t start using it sooner!